Jedi: Resources and technology

-Within the Star Wars universe, the Jedi are usually portrayed wearing simple robes and carrying specialized field gear for their missions.
+In the Star Wars universe, the Jedi are usually portrayed wearing simple robes and carrying specialized field gear for their missions.
 Their philosophical lifestyles mirror those of real-world religious vows and evangelical counsels, as their personal possessions are provided exclusively by the Jedi Order, and are only meant to allow self-sufficiency.

 Weapons

 The most notable instrument wielded by a Jedi is the lightsaber.
 Both Jedi and Sith use lightsabers, though the former regard them as a tool, the latter, a weapon.
 The Jedi's lightsabers emit cool colors, usually blue or green blades (sometimes yellow, or purple, as seen in the case of Mace Windu), while the Sith emit warm colors (red).
-Lightsabers can be of many different colors depending on the crystal fixture.
-Most Jedi use naturally formed crystals, whereas Sith tend to use synthetic crystals, which are usually red in color.
+Lightsabers can be of many different colors depending on the crystal fixture and reflective of the wielders' psychological profile.
+Most Jedi use naturally formed crystals, frequently ranging between blue, green and yellow; whereas Sith tend to use corrupted or synthetic crystals, which are usually red in color.

-Although rare, multi-bladed lightsabers can exist, especially among Sith such as Darth Maul's double-bladed lightsaber, the Inqusitors' double-bladed/rotating ones, or Kylo Ren's crossguard-bladed one (due to a cracked kyber crystal).
+Although rare, spear-like, whip-like and multi-bladed lightsabers can exist, especially among Sith such as Darth Maul's double-bladed lightsaber, the Inquisitors' double-bladed/rotating ones, or Kylo Ren's crossguard-bladed one (due to a cracked kyber crystal).

 Vehicles

-Eta-2 Actis Jedi Interceptors first appeared in Revenge of the Sith.
+Eta-2 Actis Jedi interceptors first appeared in Revenge of the Sith.
 Delta-7B Aethersprite Jedi starfighters appear in Star Wars: Episode II – Attack of the Clones and Star Wars: Episode III – Revenge of the Sith.
 In Attack of the Clones, Obi-Wan Kenobi travels via Jedi starfighter to Kamino to investigate the attempted assassination of Padmé Amidala; he also flies a Jedi starfighter to Geonosis in an attempt to track down the bounty hunter Jango Fett.
 Lacking a hyperdrive, the starfighter relies on an external sled to propel it through hyperspace.
-Kenobi and Anakin Skywalker (Hayden Christensen) fly updated Jedi starfighters (called Jedi Interceptors) in the opening sequence of Revenge of the Sith.
-Later, Plo Koon (Matt Sloan) flies a Revenge of the Sith-era starfighter when he is shot down by clone troopers carrying out Emperor Palpatine's (Ian McDiarmid) Order 66.
+Kenobi and Anakin Skywalker (Hayden Christensen) fly updated Jedi starfighters (called Jedi interceptors) in the opening sequence of Revenge of the Sith.
+Later, Plo Koon (Matt Sloan) flies a Revenge of the Sith-era starfighter when he is shot down by clone troopers carrying out Darth Sidious' (Ian McDiarmid) Order 66.

 The Jedi starfighter's triangular shape in Attack of the Clones stems from the shape of Imperial Star Destroyers in the original Star Wars trilogy.
 Industrial Light & Magic designer Doug Chiang identified the Jedi starfighter as one of the first designs that bridges the aesthetic between the prequel and original trilogies.
 Chiang noted that viewers' familiarity with the Star Destroyer's appearance and Imperial affiliation gives added symbolism to the Jedi craft's appearance and foreshadows the Empire's rise to power.
 The starfighter seen in Revenge of the Sith is a cross between the previous film's vessel and the Empire's TIE fighters from the original trilogy.
 Hasbro's expanding wings in the Attack of the Clones Jedi starfighter toy inspired the opening wings in the Revenge of the Sith vessel.
-The starfighter in the Revenge of the Sith is called a Jedi Interceptor Starfighter.
+The starfighter in the Revenge of the Sith is called a Jedi interceptor.